Mac Defender: Symptoms

 Users typically encounter the program when opening an image found on a search engine.
 It appears as a pop-up indicating that viruses have been detected on the users' computer and suggests they download a program which, if installed, provides the users' personal information to unauthorized third parties.

 The program appears in malicious links spread by search engine optimization poisoning on sites such as Google Image Search.
 When a user accesses such a malicious link, a fake scanning window appears, originally in the style of a Windows XP application, but later in the form of an "Apple-type interface".
 The program falsely appears to scan the system's hard drive.
 The user is then prompted to download a file that installs Mac Defender, and is then asked to pay US$59.95 to US$79.95 for a license for the software.
-Rather than protect against viruses, Mac Defender hijacks the user's Internet browser to display sites related to pornography, and also exposes the user to identity theft (by passing on credit card information to the cracker).
+Rather than protect against viruses, Mac Defender hijacks the user's web browser to display sites related to pornography, and also exposes the user to identity theft (by passing on credit card information to the cracker).
 A newer variant installs itself without needing the user to enter a password.
 All variants require the user to actively click through an installer to complete installation even if a password is not required.